This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give instructions to your child's school and care providers.
 Make sure your child's teachers and care providers know he or she has diabetes.
 Provide written instructions about what to do if your child has symptoms of high or low blood sugar levels.

 - Do not smoke around your child.
 Do not let others smoke around him or her.
 Do not let your older child smoke.
 Nicotine and other chemicals in cigarettes and cigars can cause lung and heart damage.
 Cigarette smoke can worsen the problems that occur with diabetes.
-Ask your healthcare provider for information if you or child currently smoke and need help to quit.
+Ask your child's care team provider for information if you or child currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
-Talk to your healthcare provider before you or your child use these products.
+Talk to your child's care team provider before you or your child use these products.

 - Ask about vaccines.
 Your child has a higher risk for serious illness if he or she gets the flu or pneumonia.
-Ask your child's healthcare provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.
+Ask your child's care team provider if your child should get a flu or pneumonia vaccine, and when to get the vaccine.

 Follow up with your child's healthcare provider as directed: